system76/docs/_articles/guides.md

 ---
 layout: article
-title: Find Your Quickstart Guide
+title: Guides - Find Your Quickstart Guide
 description: >
   Check here for diagrams and quickstart guides for your computer.
 keywords: